Braille books are provided to students with vision impairments to give them the best start to school life.

 Statewide Vision Resource Centre

 Statewide Vision Resource Centre (SVRC) is a Department of Education and Training service and the leading centre of educational expertise and provider of materials in alternative format for eligible students with vision impairments in Victoria.

 SVRC supports students who have vision impairments such as blindness and low vision.
 The school usually requests books and materials in the format they need, such as braille, electronic text, audio and large print.
 The SVRC produce alternative format materials that the students need to access their schools’ curriculum.

-SVRC currently supports 540 students with vision impairments in Victorian government, Catholic and independent schools.
-It’s one of the many ways we’re supporting students with a disability in schools.
+SVRC currently supports 507 students with vision impairments in Victorian government, Catholic and independent schools.
+It’s one of the many ways the Department is supporting students with a disability in schools.